 - a GPA of B+ or higher in program course offerings, or within their track of concentration;

 - a clearly articulated and well-focused research topic; and

 - a high measure of academic motivation and commitment.

-Students interested in pursuing an honors project in Asian studies are highly encouraged to attend the program’s honors meeting during the spring semester.
+Students interested in pursuing an honors project in Asian studies are highly encouraged to consult with their advisors early in the spring semester of their junior year.